Techno-economic assessment: Methodology

-Techno-economic analysis is performed using a techno-economic model.
+Techno-economic analyses are usually performed using a techno-economic model.
 A techno-economic model is an integrated process and cost model.
 It combines elements of process design, process modeling, equipment sizing, capital cost estimation, and operating cost estimation.

 Process design

 To begin with, the system is defined in the form of a process flow diagram (PFD).
 A typical PFD shows major equipment and material streams.
 The term ‘material stream’ refers to liquids, solids, or gases entering or exiting the system, or flowing from one piece of equipment to another.

 Process modeling

 The process model uses engineering and material balance calculations to more fully characterize the system being analyzed.
 The results are often summarized in the form of a material balance table or stream table, which corresponds to the PFD.

 Equipment sizing

 The output from the process model is used to: